Are you planning a trip to Iceland and looking to explore the Westfjords? This Iceland Westfjords itinerary will help you plan! Keep reading!

 Where to Stay in the Westfjords

-If you’re planning to stay in various places through your trip and not in a campervan or tent, here are some of the top hotels and accommodation on suggested itinerary below:
+If you’re planning to stay in various places throughout your trip and not in a campervan or tent, here are some of the top hotels and accommodations on the suggested itinerary below:

 Hotels in Ísafjörður

 - Tangs: Nearly a perfect score on Booking.com!
 Located near Pollurinn Hot Spring.
 This is an apartment-type lodging with 2 bedrooms and an equipped kitchen and washing machine.